davidji99/terraform-provider-herokux/docs/resources/postgres_mtls_certificate.md

 }
 ```

-### Why have separate resources for enabling MTLS and managing certificates?
+### Reason for separate resources to manage MTLS and MTLS certificates
 Although the certificate API endpoint is a child of the MTLS endpoint, each certificate has its own UUID.
 Therefore, it is better
 to have a certificate managed as a separate resource for optimal lifecycle management with terraform.
 If you have many certificates
 to create, please utilize Terraform's `count` or `for_each` expression to keep your code DRY.

 ## Example Usage

 ```hcl-terraform
 resource "herokux_postgres_mtls" "foobar" {
 	database_name = "SOME_DATABASE_NAME"